 Love Mac gaming?
-Here are the 99 best Mac games out there, from strategy titles and sports sims to RPGs, adventures, action games and puzzles, together with reviews and links to buy.
-Updated, 20 April 2016, to add several games including our Sleeping Dogs for Mac review.
+Here are the 103 best Mac games out there, from strategy titles and sports sims to RPGs, adventures, action games and puzzles, together with reviews and links to buy.
+Updated, 20 May, 2016, to add several games including Don't Starve Together.

 Contrary to popular belief, Mac gamers have plenty of top games titles to choose from these days - indeed, the most difficult part is narrowing down the options from all the high-quality games on offer, and then finding the money to buy and time to play them.